sgraden/vpc/apis.md

 The detailed parameters are specified in the sections that follow.

-**Note:** Although some POST and PATCH APIs API calls do not have required parameters, they do have **required** "Request Body" information that must be specified in JSON format.
+**Note:** Although some POST and PATCH APIs do not have required parameters, they do have **required** "Request Body" information that must be specified in JSON format.
 We have provided code examples of the minimum required data in JSON format.

 ## API for Network
 ### GET/floating_ips